Pixel Service Integration Guide

 Known users (email available)

-If the user has provided their email address, pass both the session identifier and the email so Rokt can link any earlier anonymous page views to the now-known user:
+If the user has provided their email address, pass both the persistent anonymous identifier and the email so Rokt can link any earlier anonymous page views to the now-known user:

 - Un-hashed email: